wso2/docs-mg/en/docs/how-tos/http-2.0.md

 #### How it works

-The following user stories explains how the API Microgateway works when HTTP/2 is enabled.
+The following user stories explain how the API Microgateway works when HTTP/2 is enabled.

 !!! note
     -   The backend service in the following scenarios communicate on HTTP/2 **without** SSL.
     -   The WSO2 API Microgateway server in the following scenarios communicate on HTTP/2 **with** SSL.
-    -   "h2" in the following images refers to HTTP/2 .
+    -   "h2" in the following images refers to HTTP/2.

 ##### User story 1 - Both client and backend supports HTTP 2.0